Public Health Orders in effect for Marin County

 The COVID-19 vaccines from Pfizer/ BioNTech and Moderna provide a 95% effectiveness in preventing people from developing coronavirus symptoms.
 This data is based on clinical trials that included tens of thousands of people from both companies.

 We don’t know how long natural immunity lasts for those who get infected.
 What we do know is that COVID-19 has caused very serious illness and death for a lot of people.
 If you get COVID-19, you also risk giving it to loved ones who may get very sick.
 Getting a COVID-19 vaccine is a safer choice.
 It is not known whether getting COVID-19 disease will protect everyone against getting it again, or, if it does, how long that protection might last.

 Learn more about the COVID-19 Vaccine in Marin County on our vaccine information webpage.

 Most people do not have serious problems after being vaccinated.
 This type of vaccine (i.e. mRNA vaccine) has a unique modality making it safer than many.
 However, your arm may be sore, red, or warm to the touch.
 These symptoms usually go away on their own <72 hours.
 Some people report getting a headache or fever when getting a vaccine.
 These side effects are a sign that your immune system is doing exactly what it is supposed to do.
 It is working and building up protection for the disease.

 Testing is an important function in the COVID-19 response.
 Learn more about the types of tests available, when to seek testing, and where to find a test in MarinCounty.

 Marin County Public Health has issued guidance for healthcare facilities and medical providers to guide efforts such as testing, post-test isolation and safety, at-home quarantine and isolation, use of masks and gloves, and more.

-Access educational materials such as the EMS Field guide, hospital follow-up information, EMS safety videos, donning and doffing protocol, among other resources.
+Access educational materials such as hospital follow-up information, EMS safety videos, donning and doffing protocol, among other resources.